History of Iran: Migration of Caucasian Muslims

 Furthermore, the 1828 Treaty of Turkmenchay included the official rights for the Russian Empire to encourage settling of Armenians from Iran in the newly conquered Russian territories.
-Until the mid-fourteenth century, Armenians had constituted a majority in Eastern Armenia.

-At the close of the fourteenth century, after Timur's campaigns, the Timurid Renaissance flourished, and Islam had become the dominant faith, and Armenians became a minority in Eastern Armenia.
+(Note: "Griboedov not only extended protection to those Caucasian captives who sought to go home but actively promoted the return of even those who did not volunteer.
+Large numbers of Georgian and Armenian captives had lived in Iran since 1804 or as far back as 1795."
+Until the mid-fourteenth century, Armenians had constituted a majority in Eastern Armenia.)
+At the close of the fourteenth century, after Timur's campaigns, the Timurid Renaissance flourished and Islam had become the dominant faith.
+Armenians had by then become a minority in Eastern Armenia.
 After centuries of constant warfare on the Armenian plateau, many Armenians chose to emigrate and settle elsewhere.
-Following Shah Abbas I's massive relocation of Armenians and Muslims in 1604–05, their numbers dwindled even further.
+Following Shah Abbas I's massive relocation of Armenians and Muslims in 1604–05, (Note: "[The Shah] deep inside understood that he would be unable to resist Sinan Pasha, i.e. the Sardar of Jalaloghlu, in a[n open] battle.
+Therefore he ordered to relocate the whole population of Armenia - Christians, Jews and Muslims alike, to Persia, so that the Ottomans find the country depopulated.") their numbers dwindled even further.

 At the time of the Russian invasion of Iran, some 80% of the population of Iranian Armenia were Muslims (Persians, Turkics, and Kurds) whereas Christian Armenians constituted a minority of about 20%.
 As a result of the Treaty of Gulistan (1813) and the Treaty of Turkmenchay (1828), Iran was forced to cede Iranian Armenia (which also constituted the present-day Armenia), to the Russians.
 After the Russian administration took hold of Iranian Armenia, the ethnic make-up shifted, and thus for the first time in more than four centuries, ethnic Armenians started to form a majority once again in one part of historic Armenia.
 The new Russian administration encouraged the settling of ethnic Armenians from Iran proper and Ottoman Turkey.
 As a result, by 1832, the number of ethnic Armenians had matched that of the Muslims.
 It would be only after the Crimean War and the Russo-Turkish War of 1877–1878, which brought another influx of Turkish Armenians, that ethnic Armenians once again established a solid majority in Eastern Armenia.
 Nevertheless, the city of Erivan retained a Muslim majority up to the twentieth century.
 According to the traveller H. F. B. Lynch, the city of Erivan was about 50% Armenian and 50% Muslim (Tatars (Note: The term "Tatars", employed by the Russians, referred to Turkish-speaking Muslims (Shia and Sunni) of Transcaucasia.
 Unlike Armenians and Georgians, the Tatars did not have their own alphabet and used the Perso-Arabic script.
 After 1918 with the establishment of the Azerbaijan Democratic Republic, and "especially during the Soviet era", the Tatar group identified itself as "Azerbaijani".
 Prior to 1918 the word "Azerbaijan" exclusively referred to the Iranian province of Azarbayjan.) i.e. Azeris and Persians) in the early 1890s.